 Stop waiting and make it happen.
 Medicine is big business and you need a plan to get your name and services in front of your potential patients.
 Depending on your specialty and location you have many opportunities to get in front them.

 Here are the top 6 steps that you should be taking to add some medical marketing your practice:

-- Google yourself – There is a ton of information here that can help or hurt your practice.
+Medical Marketing Tip 1.
+Google yourself – There’s a ton of information here that can help or hurt your practice.

 - Doctor review sites pop up every day.
 Make sure that your information on them is correct, upload images and logos or anything else that will help drive traffic to you.
 Solicit positive reviews from happy patients.
 Know your options on each site to combat any negative remarks.

-- Create some social media profiles.
-Depending on your specialty, some sites might be better than others at getting your message out.
-Also, the advertising varies by platform
+- Depending on your specialty, some sites might be better than others at getting your message out.
+Also, the advertising varies by platform.

 - People really enjoy watching videos.
 Most would rather watch something than have to read an article or scan a site to get information.
 A YouTube channel can house professionally produced videos or even videos shot on a smart phone.

-For more information on how MD Integrated Marketing can help you fill your waiting room and handle all of your marketing needs, give us a call today 817-527-6558.
+Medical Marketing is our specialty, It’s in our name!
+We have delivered thousands of leads and helped fill wating rooms, consult rooms and operating rooms for years.
+For more information on how MD Integrated Marketing can help you fill your rooms and handle all of your medical marketing needs, give us a call today 817-527-6558.